kapok-lang/kapok/doc/guide/variable.md

 In the binding list, it supports destructuring like Clojure.
 In Erlang, a similar concept of destructuring is called pattern matching.
 Destructuring is somewhat different from pattern matching.
 In Kapok, the semantics follows closer to Erlang, so we stick to the name pattern matching.
 The pattern matching works for two kinds of structure:

-#### 1. sequential container
+#### 1. sequential collection

-  Sequential containers include the types of lists, tuples, bitstring(and binary), list strings, binary strings.
+  Sequential collections include the types of lists, tuples, bitstring(and binary), list strings, binary strings.

-  For every element in the container, a local must be declared in the pattern part.
+  For every element in the collection, a local must be declared in the pattern part.
 For example, we could write this code to do pattern matching for a list:

 ```
 (let [[x _y z] [42 "foo" 99.2]]